stackgl/shader-school/exercises/frag-1/README.md

 * `gl_FragCoord.xy` is the coordinate of the fragment in units relative to the top-left of the buffer.
 The y-component is the row of the fragment, and the x-coordinate is the column.
 * `gl_FragCoord.z` is the depth value of the fragment, in units between `[0,1]`, where `0` represents the closest possible z value and `1` represents the farthest possible z-value.
 * `gl_FragCoord.w` is the reciprocal of the homogeneous part of the fragment's position in clip coordinates

-## Exercise

-Write a fragment shader which draws a disk of radius `128` centered at the point `vec2(256,256)` in device coordinates.
-The points inside the disk should be colored with `CIRCLE_COLOR` and the points outside should be colored with `OUTSIDE_COLOR`.
-To help get you started, a file called <a href="/open/frag-1" target="_blank">`fragment.glsl` has been created in this project's directory to help get you started</a>.